Skip to the content

-A Psychiatric Condition is a mental and/or addictive conditions, including alcoholism, drug addiction, eating disorders, post-traumatic disorders or any other illness or condition of psychogenic origin.
+A Psychiatric Condition is a mental and/or addictive condition, including alcoholism, drug addiction, eating disorders, post-traumatic disorders or any other illness or condition of psychogenic origin.

 Remission is a period during which there is an absence of symptoms previously present but the underlying condition remains.
 A remission does not constitute a cure.

-In-patient Treatment is treatment that, for medical reasons, normally requires you to occupy a bed in hospital during the day, or to stay overnight or longer in hospital.
+In-patient Treatment is a treatment that, for medical reasons, normally requires you to occupy a bed in hospital during the day or to stay overnight or longer in hospital.